ahdis/mag-emed-pmp/mag-emed/testsetupcara.md

 - You need to upload an APPC document that the Patient participates in the PMP, see pmp-pharm\*-appc.xml
 - If you click on Query Medication List you should get one entry

-3. Submitting a CDA document
-   - CDA id (uuid) into the DocumentEntry.masterIdentifier
-   - CDA effective Time into documentEntry.creationTime

-if there ary pmp problems check also https://sct-form.hcuge.ch/sharedtreatmentplan/mhd/logs
+if there are any pmp problems check also https://sct-form.hcuge.ch/sharedtreatmentplan/mhd/logs